neurallayer/fos/docs/source/meter.rst

 Meter & calculator
 ==================
-When you train a model, you'll need of course to see what is gong on.
-This is where the Meter kicks in.
-Its main responsibility is to capture metrics and somehow display them.
-This can be printing them in a ``Jupyter Notebook``, but also logging them to a ``tensorboard`` compatible file.
+The meters main responsibility is to capture metrics and display them.
+Display can be printing them in a ``Jupyter notebook``, but also logging them to a ``tensorboard`` file or storing them in a database.

-There are sever al Meters provided out od the box that will get you started.

 The Meter has to implement the following methods::